saurabh2-gupta/hungryminds/README.md

 hungryminds
 ===========

-This repository will contain stuff related to Linux, C, C++, Android, IoT and web development tips and stuffs
+This repository contains stuff related to Linux, C, C++, Android, IoT and web development tips and stuffs